stylesuxx/TxJoystick/README.md

 This software was written for the control of a quadrocopter with 4 analog input channels for steering and multiple digital inputs for various other tasks like arming, toggling LED's or switching sensor modes.

 ## Features
-* Unlimited nr of channels (only limited by the number of channels supported by your receiver)
+* Support for unlimited number of channels (limited by the number of channels supported by your receiver)
 * Analog inputs are trimmable
 * Digital input for AUX, with two or three states
 * Easy configuration through sketch file: High / Low active, add more channels, set trimmers and limits